kyrers/CTE-Solutions/README.md

 To keep this description short, steps 4 and 5 are detailed in the `tokenSale.js` script.
 Take a look.
 So, to solve this challange add the required information to the code and run `npx hardhat run scripts/math/tokenSale.js --network ropsten`.

+### Token Whale
+Looking at this contract, you'll hopefully notice that, once again, it is subject to over and underflows.
+However, this is part of the solution.
+Not all of it.
+If you look at the `_transfer` function, it spends `msg.sender` tokens instead of tokes from the `from` address passed to the `transferFrom` function.
+This means that, if we succesfully call `transferFrom` from an account with 0 tokens, `balanceOf[msg.sender] -= value` will underflow, causing said account to receive a gigantic amount of tokens - 2**256 - 1 to be exact.
+After that, all we need is to send 1000000 tokens from the helper account to our account, and we'll have successfully solved the challenge.
+You may be thinking "Why do I need a second account?
+Couldn't I do this just using my account?".
+You couldn't.
+You'd never pass this check `require(balanceOf[from] >= value)`, as you'd need value to be 1001 to cause and underflow.
+Once again, the code is commented and explained.
+Still, here are the steps needed:
+1. Get the contract abi and address;
+2. Get the private key of the ropsten account you are using to interact with Capture The Ether.
+Otherwise, you can't pass the challenge as CTE doesn't know who you are;
+3. Get a second ropsten account;
+4. Approve the second account to spend funds from your account.
+Sign this transaction using your main account;
+5. Transfer 1 token from your main account, to that same account.
+Sign this transaction using the second account.
+This will cause the underflow and give the second account an enormous amount of tokens;
+6. Send the required 1000000 tokens from the second account back to your main account.
+Sign this transaction using the second account.
+7. Wait for them to arrive, and you'll have solved the challenge.

+So, to solve this challange add the required information to the code and run `npx hardhat run scripts/math/tokenWhale.js --network ropsten`.